German president to make rare national plea amid COVID pandemic | DW | 02.04.2021

 Steinmeier compared and contrasted a domestic mood that has shifted markedly over the past nine months.
 Having previously boasted about being "pandemic world champions" after weathering the first wave relatively well, now the public mood had shifted to labeling Germany a global basket case.

-"I ask myself: Why in Germany must everything be dealt with in superlatives — either exalted to the heavens or in the depths of despair?"
+"I ask myself: Why in Germany must everything be dealt with in superlatives?
+As Goethe put it, 'now shouting in triumph, now sunk in despair?'"

 He added: "We're not the world champions of the pandemic, but nor are we its most abject failure."